 At all our utility-scale solar sites, we plant native grass and seed mixes throughout the project area to support wildlife habitat and a healthy environment.
-The site-specific, DNR-approved mix of grass and seed varieties are tailored to individual site conditions to help build soil nutrients and attract pollinators such as bees, butterflies, moths and other beneficial wildlife populations.
+The site-specific mix of grass and seed varieties, approved by the Department of Natural Resources, are tailored to individual site conditions to help build soil nutrients and attract pollinators such as bees, butterflies, moths and other beneficial wildlife populations.